 Voters across capital region take up several tax renewals to fund municipal services - see results

-BATON ROUGE — Voters across multiple capital region parishes voted on several tax renewals to fund municipal services at the ballot box Saturday.
+BATON ROUGE — Voters across multiple capital region parishes voted on several tax renewals to fund municipal services at the ballot box Saturday, according to complete but unofficial results.

 In Ascension Parish, the Belle Maison and Belle Savanne subdivisions voted for a permanent 15-mill property tax to pay for public infrastructure including streets, bridges and drainage.
 A house valued at $200,000 would be taxed $300 a year.